Definitions and Basics

 Arnold Kling on Credit Default Swaps, Counterparty Risk, and the Political Economy of Financial Regulation.
 Podcast on EconTalk, November 10, 2008.

 Arnold Kling of EconLog talks with EconTalk host Russ Roberts about the role of credit default swaps and counterparty risks in the current financial mess.
 The conversation opens with the logistics of credit default swaps and counterparty risks and moves on to their role in the financial collapse.
 The conversation closes with a discussion of the political economy of pending financial regulation.

-More Podcasts on Finance.
+More Podcast episodes on Finance.
 EconTalk, with host Russ Roberts.

-More Podcasts on the Financial Crisis of 2008.
+More Podcast episodes on the Financial Crisis of 2008.
 EconTalk, with host Russ Roberts.